 The Disability Discrimination Act 1995 (DDA) as amended by the SEN and Disability Act 2001 and the Equality Act 2010, places a duty on all schools and Local Authorities to plan to increase over time the accessibility of schools for disabled pupils.
-For further information on the school's current Accessibility Plan and Disability Policy please contact the SENDCo or see St David's C of E Primary School Accessibility Plan on the school website.
+For further information on the school's current Accessibility Plan and Equality Policy please contact the SENDCo or see St David's CE Primary School's Accessibility Plan on the school website.